Non-Abelian Electric Field Correlator at NLO for Dark Matter Relic Abundance and Quarkonium Transport: Results

+We compare our NLO dissociation rate to effective results for the two hierarchies $\kappa \gg T \gg E \gg m_D$ and $\kappa \gg T \gg m_D \gg E$, where { $\kappa$} is the Bohr momentum { satisfying $\kappa \sim Mv$,} and $m_D$ is the Debye screening mass.
+These two hierarchies have been studied in Ref.~\cite{Brambilla:2013dpa} (see also references therein) by using pNRQCD and expanding the relevant in-medium gauge boson propagators under the aforementioned hierarchies of scales.
+The ratio of the 1S state dissociation rate calculated in our framework to the effective treatment in Ref.~\cite{Brambilla:2013dpa} is shown as blue lines in Fig.~\ref{fig:my_label2} for the fermion loop diagram $(f)$.
+Only the fermion loop contribution is included in the comparison, since the gauge sector of Ref.~\cite{Brambilla:2013dpa} is not gauge invariant.
+We consider cases where the scales entering the two hierarchies are rather well separated ($\alpha=10^{-6}$, right panel) and less separated ($\alpha=10^{-1}$, left panel).

+For $\kappa \gg T \gg E \gg m_D$, it can be seen by comparing the two ratios with different $\alpha$'s that as the coupling $\alpha$ becomes smaller, the scales are more separated, and consequently the effective treatment agrees well with our fixed order calculation.
+Technically, the agreement we see here is a result of $E \gg m_D$, where the HTL approximation of the NLO electric field correlator terms \emph{can} be resummed (but not necessarily needed).
+In this sense, both our fixed NLO computation and the HTL resummed results in the effective treatment are valid for this regime.
+That the electric field correlator does not require resummation even up to $E\gtrsim m_D$ was mentioned in Ref.~\cite{Burnier:2010rp}.
+Notice that our result is also valid for $E\gtrsim T$.

+For $\kappa \gg T \gg m_D \gg E$, HTL resummation is needed and our fixed order calculation does not apply in this case.
+Nevertheless, we empirically find, if scales are well separated, that our unresummed NLO result in this regime overestimates the dissociation rate compared to the effective treatment only by a logarithmic term

-where $a_B$ is the Bohr radius and $T_{\star}$ is the temperature at which the Debye mass and the 1S state binding energy are equal $m_D = E_{10}$.
-The agreement can be seen in Fig.~\ref{fig:my_label2} by comparing the blue lines with the yellow lines, in which the yellow lines depict the factor $C(T)$.
-As explained above, the agreement only occurs when the scales are well separated, which is the case with much smaller coupling constant $\alpha$.
+where $T_{\star}$ is the temperature which solves $m_D = E_{100}$.
+The logarithmic overestimation can be seen in Fig.~\ref{fig:my_label2} by comparing the blue lines with the yellow lines, in which the yellow lines depict the factor $C(T)$.
+A logarithmic error for $m_D \gg E$ was also mentioned in Ref.~\cite{Burnier:2010rp}.

-In a nutshell, although we have strictly speaking focused on the hierarchy $Mv \gg Mv^2 \gtrsim T$, we have seen here that our results can be even applied to the regime when $T\gg Mv^2 \gtrsim m_D$.
-This implies that the decoupling from ionization equilibrium in the DM case can be covered even for a larger temperature regime.
-For $Mv \gg T \gg m_D \gg Mv^2$, only logarithmic corrections would occur, which may not be relevant during the phase of ionization equilibrium.
-Finally, we would like to repeat, that our fixed NLO result includes all scales, in sharp contrast to previous EFT results, thus, our result is more precise once scales are not well separated.
+The insights that we obtained from these two comparisons are useful for DM relic abundance calculations with metastable bound states.
+In the thermal production case we generically expect that ionization equilibrium is maintained until a temperature where $m_D\sim E$.
+In ionization equilibrium, the collision term is independent of the actual value of the dissociation and recombination rates.
+Therefore the logarithmic enhancement may not play a significant role in such a situation, and our fixed order calculation is sufficient for describing the decoupling from ionization equilibrium where the actual size matters.
+This is in particular expected for the most often studied case of capture and dissociation of the ground state.
+We caution however that $E\gtrsim m_D$ may be satisfied for the ground state for a particular temperature while not for some of the (higher) excited states with much lower $E$.
+Thus, the less explored case with many excited states may require resummation at relevant times.